DNAProject/DNA/README.md

 # License

-DNA is licensed under the Apache License, Version 2.0.
+DNA blockchain is licensed under the LGPL License, Version 3.0.
 See LICENSE for the full license text.